Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: Late-time lepton asymmetries

-\item If the theoretical uncertainty is accounted for in a generous way (that is, if the actual values of BAU and LTA are twice larger than those obtained with the momentum averaged equations), the total lepton asymmetry as large as $\simeq 6\times 10^{-5}$ and the observed value of BAU can be generated simultaneously. \item Slow decays of the HNLs \emph{after} generation of DM inject additional entropy thus diluting both DM abundance and BAU. \item We were able to find points where, after accounting for the entropy dilution, the $\nu$MSM can explain up to $\sim 50\%$ of $7~$keV DM.
-Note that the value of required LTA depends on the mass and mixing angle of the DM. \item The results above are obtained using the kinetic equations~\eqref{kin_eq} averaged over momentum with the rates as derived in refs.~\cite{Ghiglieri:2017gjz,Ghiglieri:2018wbs}.
-We consider possible sources of uncertainty in section~\ref{sec:possible_uncertainties_of_kinetic_equations}.
-Apart from these uncertainties, there might be new physical effects which are not accounted for in eqs.~\eqref{kin_eq}.
-In particular, we consider the processes related to the Abelian part of the anomaly in the next section. \end{itemize} To sum up, if \emph{(i)} the dark matter abundance is vanishing at $T\sim 100$~GeV, \emph{(ii)} theoretical uncertainties do not exceed the values used in this section, and \emph{(iii)} effects not accounted for in our equations~\eqref{kin_eq} are not important, we can conclude that the lepton asymmetry generated in \emph{freeze-in} is not enough to explain DM and BAU simultaneously.\footnote{Note that findings of ref.~\cite{Canetti:2012kh,Ghiglieri:2020ulj} confirm that both DM and BAU could be explained if asymmetry is generated during freeze-out and decays of HNLs. } In the next section we examine validity of the assumption \emph{(iii)}.
+\item If the theoretical uncertainty is accounted for in a generous way (that is, if the actual values of BAU and LTA are twice larger than those obtained where), the total lepton asymmetry as large as $\simeq 6\times 10^{-5}$ and the observed value of BAU can be generated simultaneously. \item Slow decays of the HNLs \emph{after} generation of DM inject additional entropy thus diluting both DM abundance and BAU. \item We were able to find points where, after accounting for the entropy dilution, the $\nu$MSM can explain up to $\sim 50\%$ of $7~$keV DM.
+Note that the value of the required LTA depends on the mass and mixing angle of the DM. \item The results above are obtained using the kinetic equations~\eqref{kin_eq} averaged over momentum with the rates as derived in refs.~\cite{Ghiglieri:2017gjz,Ghiglieri:2018wbs}.
+In the next section, we demonstrate that the averaging of the equations over momentum is a very good approximation.
+We consider other possible sources of uncertainty in section~\ref{sec:possible_uncertainties_of_kinetic_equations}.
+Apart from these uncertainties, there might be new physical effects that are not accounted for in eqs.~\eqref{kin_eq}.
+In particular, we consider the processes related to the Abelian part of the anomaly in section~\ref{sec:chiral_asymmetriy_and_magnetic_fields}. \end{itemize} To sum up, if \emph{(i)} the dark matter abundance is vanishing at $T\sim 100$~GeV, \emph{(ii)} theoretical uncertainties do not exceed the values used in this section, and \emph{(iii)} effects not accounted for in our equations~\eqref{kin_eq} are not important, we can conclude that the lepton asymmetry generated in \emph{freeze-in} and \emph{freeze-out} is not enough to explain DM and BAU simultaneously.\footnote{Note that findings of ref.~\cite{Canetti:2012kh,Ghiglieri:2020ulj} show that both DM and BAU could be explained if the asymmetry is generated during decays of HNLs.
+This mechanism allows for the production of $100 \%$ DM in both NH and IH cases if $\imw \sim \mathcal{O}(1)$ and the physical mass splitting is very tiny.} In the next section, we examine the validity of the assumption \emph{(iii)}.